patrickbucher/read-think-write/content/practical-advice.md

   next day, for which you'd like to recharge.
 In the last nine months, I only missed roughly ten days when I had a cold (last fall) and a flu (this winter).
-- **Joshua Fields Milburn**: In various books about minimalism, e.g.
+- **Joshua Fields Millburn**: In various books about minimalism, e.g.
   _Everything that Remains_, he showed me that life is better when you reduce your physical belongings to what you actually use.
 Credit also goes to other minimalists (Ryan Nicodemus, Leo Babauta, Joshua Becker, Courtney Carver,